Roosevelt Bridge

 Public Information

-Yes.
-The new bridge will carry four lanes of traffic — two in each direction — with full shoulders.
+The new bridge will carry four lanes of traffic, with two lanes in each direction, along with shoulders designed to improve safety.

 Frequently Asked Questions